hongwang01/RCDNet/README.md

 2021.04.03  Upate the Netdisk link for "deraining results"

 2021.07.03  Add the project link about the extension of RCDNet

+2021.12.24  Add the project link about the simple coding framework

 ## Contact
 If you have any question, please feel free to concat Hong Wang (Email: hongwang01@stu.xjtu.edu.cn)